mozilla/bedrock/docs/fluent-conversion.rst

 Commit
 ======

-After that it's up to you to commit all of these changes and push them to where they need to be: a pull request to bedrock for the template and English .ftl file changes, and a pull request to the www-l10n repo for the translated .ftl files and activation metadata.
+Once a migration has been run and looks good locally, the next step is to commit all of these changes and push them to where they need to be: a pull request to bedrock for the template and English .ftl file changes, and a pull request to the mozilla-l10n/www-l10n repo for the translated .ftl files and config changes (don't forget to include the `en` .ftl file too).

+Becuase migrations involve converting existing .lang files to a new format, it's best that they are carefully reviewed by the L10n team.
+Having the migration reviewed before the bedrock PR merges is also often a good idea, because then the recipe can be tweaked and run again if needed (fixing typos or missing brand names, adding comments etc).

+Because migrations should be run manually, you can opt-out of the regular L10n automation that happens in bedrock by including ``[skip l10n]`` in the commit message.
+This will prevent a second pull request being opened, that would contain only the `en` content changes.

+Once the translated files have been reviewed and merged in the mozilla-l10n/www-l10n repo, you should be able to pull those files back into bedrock by running ``./manage.py l10n_update``.